The blockchain for agreements, not just payments.

 Mining still matters.
 Irium uses independent SHA-256d Proof-of-Work, and miners secure the base layer that settlement, escrow, agreement anchoring, and proof-based commerce build on top of.

 Most blockchains optimize for transfers, speculation, or generic payment rails.
-Irium is being built around a narrower and more practical goal: trust-minimized settlement for agreements, escrow, and proof-based commerce.
+Irium is built around a narrower and more practical goal: trust-minimized settlement for agreements, escrow, and proof-based commerce — and that settlement layer is live on mainnet today.

 Irium is not a fork, does not rely on admin keys, and does not include freeze, seizure, or centralized dispute powers in consensus.
-The broader direction is real-world commercial settlement with objective on-chain outcomes, not vague crypto marketing.
+The desktop app (Irium Core v1.0.77) bundles the node, wallet, miner, settlement hub, and marketplace in a single install for Windows, macOS, and Linux.

 0000000028f25d65557e9d8d9e991f516c00d68f5aeae10b750645b398bd10a3